mariakang/AP-Assignment-2-AdaShip/README.md

 #### 3.2.1.
 Class architecture

-When designing my object orientated solution to the problem, I attempted to separate out different types of functionality into different classes.
+When designing my object orientated solution to the problem, I attempted to separate out different types of functionality into different classes ('separation of concerns').
 For example, classes such as `BoardSquare` and `Boat` are models which store information about an element of the game, whereas `BoardPrinter` and `BoatPlacer` are concerned with printing output to the console and implementing logic to update the model classes respectively.

 Strictly speaking, my implementation doesn’t fit into a Model-View-Controller (MVC) framework, as the lines between view and controller are a little blurred.
 For example, the `GameController` class handles input and output, but also controls the flow of events.
 However, each class has been designed to perform a specific type of function, making it reasonably easy to identify which class is responsible for what.